Saptarshi Dutta — Updated On June 8th, 2022

 Model Evaluation

-Though we have evaluated the models with the help of an accuracy score, the confusion matrix would enable us to further understand the misclassification aspect of the model development process.
+Though we have evaluated the models with the help of an accuracy score, the confusion matrix would enable us further to understand the misclassification aspect of the model development process.
 The confusion matrix is depicted below

 Predicted: Yes Predicted: No Total